saucelabs/sauce-docs/docs/visual-testing/integrations/storybook.md

 export SAUCE_ACCESS_KEY=__YOUR_SAUCE_ACCESS_KEY__
 ```

-### Step 6 - Run Storybook & the Test Runner
+### Step 6 - Run Storybook and the Test Runner

-Run your Storybook instance (or point to a built one), set the required environment variables ([see here](https://www.npmjs.com/package/@saucelabs/visual-storybook#customizing-your-builds-environment-variables) for all available / required fields), and run the test-runner!
+Run your Storybook instance (or point to a built one), set the required environment variables ([see here](https://www.npmjs.com/package/@saucelabs/visual-storybook#customizing-your-builds-environment-variables) for all available / required fields), and run the test-runner.
 We'll take snapshots of all known Storybook stories and upload them into Sauce Visual.

 ```sh
 # Spin up your storybook instance in a separate terminal window if you're not using a live /